dtom90/teleport-backend-challenge/RFD.md

 Output files will be created by the `root` user with 600 permissions.
 The `rpsuser` running jobs will not have write access to any output file, in order to prevent users from messing with these files.
 Instead, the server will pass an open file descriptor to the child process, which will write to the output file.

+If a user reads output via `rps output` while a process is runnning, the stream will remain open as long as the process is running.
+Once the process exits, the output file will be closed and all reading streams will be closed as well.

 #### Resource Control

 Resource control will be implemented using cgroups.

-- cgroups V1 & V2 will both be supported
+- only cgroups V2 will be supported
 - cgroup setup will be run in priveleged mode on server startup
 - CPU, Memory, Disk IO, and number of PIDs will be limited.
   - Limit values will be hard-coded for simplicity
     - _In production, these values should be set by a configuration system such as a config file setting environment variables_
 - Resource limits will be defined per job to ensure that rouge jobs do not affect other jobs
-  - For cgroups V2, naming convention will be `/sys/fs/cgroup/rpsmanager/<job_id>`
+  - Naming convention will be `/sys/fs/cgroup/rpsmanager/<job_id>`
-  - For cgroups V1, naming convention will be `/sys/fs/cgroup/cpu|memory|.../rpsmanager/<job_id>`
 - Limits will be set during cgroup creation by writing to the cgroup files _(no third-party libraries used)_
 - Job cgroup will be deleted by the SIGCHLD handler when the process terminates